hanskrupakar/COCO-Style-Dataset-Generator-GUI/README.md

 ### LIST OF FUNCTIONALITIES:

+        FILE                            FUNCTIONALITY

-create_json_file.py     Takes a directory of annotated images (use segment.py to annotate into text files) and returns a COCO-style JSON file. extract_frames.py       Takes a directory of videos and extracts all the frames of all videos into a folder labeled adequately by the video name. pascal_to_coco.py       Takes a PASCAL-style dataset directory with JPEGImages/ and Annotations/ folders and uses the bounding box as masks to create a COCO-style JSON file poly_editor.py          Contains the class used for modifying the shape of a polygon in edit mode ( when `a` is pressed) remove_bars.py          Removes any black bars that are formed during video recording by working on the extracted frames. segment.py              Read the instructions above. test_*.py               Unit tests for every task. visualize_dataset.py    Visualize the annotations created using the tool.
+    create_json_file.py     Takes a directory of annotated images (use segment.py to annotate into text files) and returns a COCO-style JSON file. extract_frames.py       Takes a directory of videos and extracts all the frames of all videos into a folder labeled adequately by the video name. pascal_to_coco.py       Takes a PASCAL-style dataset directory with JPEGImages/ and Annotations/ folders and uses the bounding box as masks to create a COCO-style JSON file poly_editor.py          Contains the class used for modifying the shape of a polygon in edit mode ( when `a` is pressed) remove_bars.py          Removes any black bars that are formed during video recording by working on the extracted frames. segment.py              Read the instructions above.
+    test_*.py               Unit tests for every task.
+    visualize_dataset.py    Visualize the annotations created using the tool.